[Legacy] Enabling user client notifications on Windows when balloon tips are disabled

 Refining this workflow required two main actions:

-1 - You can turn off the Windows Print “Informational Notifications” via the Windows Printer Server Properties, however this is a per-machine bases and not controlled by the Windows Print Server.
+- You can turn off the Windows Print “Informational Notifications” via the Windows Printer Server Properties, however this is on a per-machine basis and not controlled by the Windows Print Server.

 Path: HKEY_CURRENT_USER\Printers\Settings Name: EnableBalloonNotificationsRemote Value type: REG_DWORD.
 Value data: 0.
 Base: Hexadecimal.

 - With that done they disabled the balloon tips that the PaperCut User Client uses by modifying the